kburnik/jslogo/README.md

 https://github.com/inexorabletash/jslogo/

 He's done a tremendous job at developing the interpreter and definitely deserves the credit.
-My small contributions is just enabling this to run server side.
+My small contribution is just enabling this to run server side.

 ## Installation